Pope Francis: Homosexuals Should Leave Priesthood

 Those are strong words.

 That last statement was framed by some news reports as the pope urging celibacy for homosexuals already in ministry.
 But celibacy is already the policy, making this reading rather redundant.
 In any case, Francis’s words will give comfort to conservatives who want to see the church address gross sin in its many manifestations, while they will bring great consternation to liberal Catholics who count Francis among their ranks.
 The bottom line is we hope it leads to action to clean up a horrific pattern that has claimed far too many victims.
-The Christian response to gender dysphoria in all its manifestations is critical in both the outside culture and the inside of the institution itself.
+The Christian response to gender attraction disorientation and identity dysphoria in all its manifestations is critical in both the outside culture and the inside of the institution itself.